 While the laptop isn’t built to satisfy hardcore gamers, and certainly won’t deliver the sort of 4K graphics the display can support, it does have some gaming capability, so long as you dial down the settings and don’t expect flawless performance.

 About the only aspect of performance that’s lackluster is battery life, with the laptop lasting 6 hours surfing the web.
 Given the power requirements of a 4K display, this isn’t too bad—and it’s better than the Toshiba Satellite P50T (2:45)—but it still falls behind the competition.
 The Apple MacBook Pro 15-inch leads with 8:55, but the Dell XPS 13 (5:48) and the ASUS N550JX (5:24) both manage to break the 5-hour barrier.

 The ASUS ZenBook Pro UX501VW-DS71T is a solid desktop replacement laptop with excellent performance, aspects that are at par with the competitors in the high-end category.
 While it may not be the only 15-inch laptop in the market to provide 4K resolution, it does so with top graphics performance and pretty good processing power, with several fine touches, like a premium design, high-quality audio, and touch capability.

-You have several other options such as the ASUS Zenbook NX500JK and Toshiba Satellite P50T, both of which offer the same 4K resolution and premium design.
-The result is a potent premium desktop-replacement laptop that gets our kudos, but the 15-inch Retina Apple MacBook Pro remains our Editors’ Choice for premium desktop-replacement laptops.
+You have several other options such as the ASUS ZenBook NX500JK and Toshiba Satellite P50T, both of which offer the same 4K resolution and premium design.
+The result is a potent premium desktop-replacement laptop that gets our kudos, but the 14-inch Apple MacBook Pro with M1 Pro chip (2021 model) remains our Editors’ Choice for premium desktop-replacement laptops.